andreasala98/NM4PIG/README.md

 ## Issue tracking

 If you happen to find any issue or bug with our code, you're more than welcome to let us know.
-Either contacts us via email or raise an issue with the apposite issue tracker.
+Either [contact us via email](mailto:andrea.sala98@gmail.com,tommaso.armadillo@studenti.unimi.it,pietro.klausner@studenti.unimi.it) or raise an issue with the apposite issue tracker.
 We guarantee maintenance up until September 2021.